vaishnaviraut12/Missionaries-and-Cannibals/README.md

 # Missionaries-and-Cannibals

-# Missionaries and Cannibals Problem Solver
+# 🚣‍♂️ Missionaries and Cannibals Problem Solver

-This Python program solves the Missionaries and Cannibals problem using the Breadth-First Search (BFS) algorithm.
-The challenge is to ensure that missionaries are never outnumbered by cannibals on either side of the river.
+This Python program solves the classic **Missionaries and Cannibals** problem using the Breadth-First Search (BFS) algorithm.
+The goal is to safely transport three missionaries and three cannibals across a river.

-## Features
+## 🌟 Features

-- Uses BFS algorithm
+- 🧩 Uses BFS algorithm
-- Ensures the safety of all missionaries and cannibals
+- 🔍 Ensures the safety of all missionaries and cannibals
-- Provides a step-by-step solution
+- 📜 Provides a step-by-step solution

-## Installation
+## 🚀 Installation

 1. Clone the repository:
     ```bash